awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/replacing-inaccurate-or-missing-hdr-metadata.md

 **To replace inaccurate or missing HDR metadata**

 1. Set up your transcoding job as usual\.
-For more information, see [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
+For more information, see [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

 1. On the **Create job** page, in the **Job** pane on the left, choose your input\.